nvaccess/nvda/user_docs/en/userGuide.md

 ##### Pitch {#SpeechSettingsPitch}

-This setting allows you to change the pitch of the current voice.
+This option allows you to change the pitch of the current voice.
 It is a slider which goes from 0 to 100 - 0 being the lowest pitch and 100 being the highest.

 ##### Volume {#SpeechSettingsVolume}

-This setting is a slider which goes from 0 to 100 - 0 being the lowest volume and 100 being the highest.
+This option is a slider which goes from 0 to 100 - 0 being the lowest volume and 100 being the highest.

 ##### Inflection {#SpeechSettingsInflection}

-This setting is a slider that lets you choose how much inflection (rise and fall in pitch) the synthesizer should use to speak with.
+This option is a slider that lets you choose how much inflection (rise and fall in pitch) the synthesizer should use to speak with.

 ##### Automatic Language switching {#SpeechSettingsLanguageSwitching}

+This checkbox allows you to toggle whether NVDA should switch speech synthesizer languages automatically if the text being read specifies its language.
+This option is enabled by default.

 | . {.hideHeaderRow} |.|
 |---|---|